hfudev/doxybook-c/README.md

 # esp-doxybook

-This is a tool that converts Doxygen XML output into a single-file API reference in MarkDown format.
+This is a tool that converts Doxygen XML output into a single-file API reference in Markdown format.

 ## Live Demo